Global Reach

 Chaminade has had exchange programs in place since the 1990s, and we continue to search for new possibilities to increase the global awareness of our students.
 Below is a list of the current exchanges that we provide (and the student years involved):

-Melbourne, Australia (Sophomores)
+Melbourne, Australia (Sophomore students)

 Chartres, France (Upper-level High School French students)